steffen555/foosball-elo-benchmark/index.md

 This chart shows the average (blue, below) and 90th percentile (red, above) of the differences between the players' rating and their skill level.
 ![images/run1_devskill.png](images/run1_devskill.png)

-#### Range of rating scores
+#### Final ranks and ratings
-This chart shows the minimum and maximum rating score determined by the rating function.
+This chart shows the final ranks and ratings comapred to the true ranks and skill levels.
+The greyed area on the skill vs rating chart shows the span of the skill levels.
 ![images/run1_minmaxrating.png](images/run1_minmaxrating.png)